Top 10 books about the Netherlands

 7 Rick Steves Amsterdam & the Netherlands

-If you don’t want to delve into a story but would instead plan your next visit to the Netherlands capital Amsterdam, we have listed another travel guide.
+If you don’t feel like delving into a story but instead plan your next visit to the Netherlands capital Amsterdam, here’s another travel guide.
 Rick Steves is an American travel writer and author known for his travel philosophy that encourages people to explore less-touristy areas of destinations and to become immersed in the local people’s way of life.

-The guide includes everything worth seeing without weighing you down as it’s ‘only’ 500 pages long.
-So take that marker out and explore what you want to see next!
+The guide includes everything worth seeing without weighing you down, as it’s ‘only’ 500 pages long.
+Take out that marker and explore what you want to see next!

 The Diary of a Young Girl